looker-open-source/looker_content_observer/README.md

 # cloud_testing
 Contains Following Repos:
 - action_api_testing repo: Looker Action API + Cloud Functions to club together csv's into a single Excel file
+- scratchwork: Repo for scratchwork and testing code.
+Ignore.
 ## Repo: action_api_testing
 ### Overview
 Repo uses the Looker Action API to create a custom [Action](https://developers.looker.com/actions/overview/) within Looker.
-This action uses [GCP's Cloud Function](https://cloud.google.com/functions) to transform the combined csv zip file into a single Excel (each csv becomes a new named sheet within the Excel) and then uses the [Sendgrid API](https://sendgrid.com/solutions/email-api/) to email the newly created  Excel file to a recipient.
+This action uses [GCP's Cloud Function](https://cloud.google.com/functions) to transform the combined csv zip file into a single Excel (each csv becomes a new named sheet within the Excel) and then uses a [GMAIL SMTP](https://pypi.org/project/yagmail/) to email the newly created  Excel file to a recipient.

 ### Functions
   - **list**: Entry point, informs Looker there is a custom action to perform